Digital Imaging / Visual Communication

 This course will examine digital imaging concepts, methods, history and aesthetics.
 Students will capture, edit and publish digital images and work on a variety of projects.
-As the gateway course in the Web Design concentration, Digital Imaging also introduces the World Wide Web and the system and codes (esp.
-HTML) used to display images on the Web.
-Be prepared for gentle critiques of your photographic work.
 Aesthetic and technical coaching will be shared in an open and constructive spirit.

 Quzzes and other resources are on Desire to Learn D2L site.

 Class Atmosphere : In this class we will try to maintain an open learning environment.
 After introducing the topic of the day, you should feel free to ask questions.
 When we move on to the exercises for the day, please feel free to consult with other students.
 Only on quizzes or tests would you be required to keep strictly to yourself and do your own work.

-Submitting Projects: All assignments should be backed up and submitted via your external content management systems (wordpress, drupal, etc).
+Submitting Projects: All assignments should be backed up and submitted via your external content management systems (wordpress, etc).

 Textbook & Equipment: